 Allow your beard to grow for at least two weeks – three or four is even better – before styling it.

-When it’s time to break out the razor, scissors or beard trimmer, begin by styling your beard conservatively.
+When it’s time to break out the razor, scissors or your best beard trimmer, begin by styling your beard conservatively.

 It’s better to shape and remove not quite enough hair, than too much – a frustrating scenario that’s best avoided, lest you be tempted to shave everything off.